TavaresLuc/Tavaresluc/README.md

 <h2 align="left">Hi 👋!
-My name is Lucas and I'm a developer, from João Pessoa - PB, Brazil.</h2>
+My name is Lucas and I'm a developer, based in João Pessoa - PB, Brazil.</h2>

 ###